EEOC Atty Promises Updates To Virus ADA Guidance - Law360

 The U.S. Chamber of Commerce, the National Retail Federation, the National Restaurant Association and other industry groups urged the agency to shed light in this arena in February, and the Republican ranking members of the House and Senate labor committees followed up with the same request in April after it went unanswered.

-Thursday's letter from Miaskoff, which was addressed to the business groups, promises more advice is in the works covering this subject and others.
+Thursday's letter from Miaskoff, which was addressed to the business groups, promises more advice is in the works covering this subject and others, though some recipients said the agency is still moving too slow.

+"We are disappointed that after more than two months the most the EEOC can say is wait some more," said Marc Freedman, the U.S. Chamber of Commerce's vice president of employment policy, in an email.

+"Our request was time sensitive since employers were trying to decide what to do as vaccines were becoming available," Freedman said.
+"Issuing guidance making clear they are not vulnerable to [lawsuits] should have been an easy lift and in the public interest of encouraging people to get vaccinated."

 Egee, of the National Retail Federation, emphasized in an email to Law360 that many employers are already using such programs and that polls show they're popular among workers.

-Note: Update: This article has been updated to include a response from the U.S. Chamber of Commerce.